Table of Contents

 Registered Nurse Average Salary

-Registered nurses earned an average (mean) wage around $71,000 or about $34.14 per hour in 2015 according to bls.gov.
+How much does a registered nurse make?
+Registered nurses earned a mean average wage around $71,000 or about $34.14 per hour in 2015 per bls.gov.
 The lowest paid 10% of employed RNs made less than $46,360 ($22.29 per hour), and the upper 10% percent made more than $101,630 ($48.86 per hour).
 However, the annual mean wages for RNs will depend on the type of healthcare industry worked in.
 One of the highest paying industries for registered nurses is outpatient care centers.
 The average salary for a RN working for an outpatient care center is $73,620 or $35.39 an hour.
 In local, private, and state hospitals, the average annual salary is roughly $72,980 ($35.09 per hour).
 Home health service RNs earn an estimated $68,510 ($32.94 hourly).
 For nursing and residential care facilities, the average annually salary is around $63,490 or $30.53 per hour.
 Finally, in offices of physicians, a RN can earn an average of $65,350 ($31.42 per hour).
 In 2015, the top paying state for a registered nurse was California with an average annual mean salary of $100,260 ($48.68 an hour).
 California also has the highest level of employment for RNs with an estimated 255,010 working registered nurses.
 Registered nurses can also earn additional compensation with callback hours, shift differentials, and sometimes extra duties that form a clinical ladder that has an extra rate tacked on the hourly rate depending on the level of the ladder the RN is holding.

 Registered Nurse Average Annual and Hourly Wages by State

 |Registered Nurse (RN)||Alaska||$42.55||$88,510|

 |Registered Nurse (RN)||Colorado||$33.65||$69,990|